-Dividend - The Company paid a quarterly dividend of \$0.6750 to common shareholders in the first quarter of 2023.
-The Board of Directors approved a quarterly dividend of \$0.7650 per share for the second quarter of 2023, an increase of 13% or \$0.09 per share from the previous dividend paid, on the outstanding common shares of iA Financial Corporation.
-This dividend is payable on June 15, 2023 to the shareholders of record at May 26, 2023.
-This dividend increase is intended to maintain a payout ratio near the middle of the target range of 25% to 35% of core earnings.
+Dividend - The Company paid a quarterly dividend of \$0.7650 to common shareholders in the second quarter of 2023.
+The Board of Directors approved a quarterly dividend of \$0.7650 per share for the third quarter of 2023.
+This dividend is payable on September 15, 2023 to the shareholders of record at August 25, 2023.

-Dividend Reinvestment and Share Purchase Plan - Registered shareholders wishing to enrol in iA Financial Corporation's Dividend Reinvestment and Share Purchase Plan (DRIP) so as to be eligible to reinvest the next dividend payable on June 15, 2023 must ensure that the duly completed form is delivered to Computershare no later than 4:00 p.m. on May 18, 2023.
+Dividend Reinvestment and Share Purchase Plan - Registered shareholders wishing to enrol in iA Financial Corporation's Dividend Reinvestment and Share Purchase Plan (DRIP) so as to be eligible to reinvest the next dividend payable on September 15, 2023 must ensure that the duly completed form is delivered to Computershare no later than 4:00 p.m. on August 18, 2023.
 Enrolment information is provided on iA Financial Group's website at http://ia.ca/investorrelations, under the Dividends section.
 Common shares issued under iA Financial Corporation's DRIP will be purchased on the secondary market and no discount will be applicable.